hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 Use [Buttons](/components/button) and [Dropdowns](/components/dropdown) in the Page Header to highlight functions and actions that impact the page as a whole.
 Examples of this include:

-- Creating new objects that are listed within the page
+- Creating new objects that are listed within the page.
-- Surfacing management details like connecting to an API
+- Surfacing management details like connecting to an API.
-- Pausing or refreshing a service pertaining to the page
+- Pausing or refreshing a service pertaining to the page.

 ![Page Header Actions](/assets/components/page-header/page-header-actions.png =853x*)